Elrabu/Fetch_ai_digital_auto/README.md

 pip install --upgrade pip
 ```

-### Install Dependencies
+### 2. Install Dependencies

 ```
 pip install -r requirements.txt
 ```

-### configure environment variables
+### 3. configure environment variables

-Get a ASI:One API key from the website https://asi1.ai/ by creating an account and then go to dashboard -> API keys
+Get a ASI:One API key from the website https://asi1.ai/ by creating an account and then go to your profile -> Developer -> API keys

 ```
 cd ~/YOUR_PROJECT_ROOT